kglomset/prog2005_assignment_1/README.md

 ## Use
 The service is deployed on Render at https://prog2005-assignment-1-yvtj.onrender.com.
-In addition to the given URL you have to also provide the endpoints with the correct parameters for the given endpoint you want to use.
-This is detailed for each endpoint below.
+In addition to the given URL you have to also provide one of the endpoints with the correct parameters you want to use.
+Examples are shown below.
 ## Endpoints
 ```
 /librarystats/v1/bookcount/